cedadev/jasmin-workshop/exercises/ex00/README.md

 * Click OK to save the settings.
 MobaXterm will now need to restart.
 * When you restart MobaXterm you will be prompted for the passphrase associated with your private key.

+> **_NOTE:_** It is best to copy and paste the passphrase from the credentials you were sent, or from a password manager if you are using your own account.
+To paste, first left click in the correct place (in the terminal window somewhere) then right-click to paste what's on the Windows clipboard.
+Note that the characters of your password will NOT be displayed as you type/paste them (this is normal!)

 Click "Start local terminal".

 You can then check that your key is correctly loaded with this command in the terminal window: